BrunoVieiraL/Food_UI/README.md

 # Food_UI

-This app was made to learn how powerfull and amazing is develop with Flutter
+This app was made to learn how powerful and amazing is develop with Flutter and learned some new widgets
 <br>

 <div align="center">